Maintaining Implementation Momentum

 Measuring Results and Evaluation

 Your KPIs and Metrics are the key to ongoing evaluation and assessment of your plan.
-In your planning phase, you took the time to indicate what progress looks like through the lens of these elements.
-Plan to build on them.
+In your planning phase, you took the time to indicate how progress looks through the lens of these elements.
+Plan to build on that progress.

 Knowing where to find data will be key before you begin implementation.
 Examine your chosen KPIs and metrics.
-Do you have access to the relevant data in-house?
-Do you need to make a request from the OPAIR team or another data source to find the information?
-Have a plan for accessing these data when you need them, so you are not scrambling to find them as your organization approaches reporting deadlines or other key dates.
+Do you have in-house access to the relevant data?
+Do you need to request the OPAIR team or another data source to find the information?
+Have a plan for accessing these data when you need them so you are not scrambling to find them as your organization approaches reporting deadlines or other key dates.

 Do you consider this piece of the plan complete, or is there utility in trying to go above and beyond?
 Can you iteratively augment your plan to reflect this success?

-• What happens if a metric or KPI turns out not to measure what you want?
+- What happens if a metric or KPI does not measure what you want?

 You are not locked into these measures.
 This is a perfect opportunity for your implementation or oversight team to identify a more appropriate data source.

-You are not limited to an annual evaluation of progress (which we discuss in the next section) – and regular checks are a best practice in maintaining momentum.
-The frequency of these checks depends on your organization’s progress and complexity, but it is worth doing a regular examination of your organization’s work on the plan.
-If there are practices you feel are bringing you success, let us know in OPAIR – we will compile them and share them with the university community.
+You are not limited to an annual evaluation of progress (which we discuss in the next section), and regular checks are a best practice for maintaining momentum.
+The frequency of these checks depends on your organization’s progress and complexity, but it is worth regularly examining your organization’s work on the plan.
+If there are practices you feel are bringing you success, let us know in OPAIR, and we will compile them and share them with the University community.

-One way to keep track of your progress on various measures is to create a benchmarking scorecard.
-This scorecard gives brief descriptions of your Objectives and Strategies along with what you feel are appropriate targets for your metrics.
+One way to track progress on various measures is to create a benchmarking scorecard.
+This scorecard briefly describes your Objectives and Strategies and what you feel are appropriate targets for your metrics.

 Celebrating Successes